jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 ES5 continued to permit the browser-extended octal form (including such inconsistencies), except that in strict mode, the octal literal (`052`) form is disallowed.
 This restriction was done mainly because many developers had the habit (from other languages) of seemingly innocuously prefixing otherwise base-10 numbers with `0`'s for code alignment purposes, and then running into the accidental fact that they'd changed the number value entirely!

 ES6 continues the legacy of changes/variations to how number literals outside base-10 numbers can be represented.
-There's now an official octal form, an amended hexadecimal form, and a brand new binary form.
+There's now an official octal form, an amended hexadecimal form, and a brand-new binary form.
 For web compatibility reasons, the old octal `052` form will continue to be legal (though unspecified) in non-strict mode, but should really never be used anymore.

 Here are the new ES6 number literal forms: